 * Front month remains above recent 3-month low

-* Colder weather set to return to Midwest
+* Colder weather set to return this weekend, next week

 By Eileen Houlihan

 NEW YORK, Feb 15 U.S. natural gas futures ended

 lower for a second straight session on Friday, closing out the